 Our approach to co- curricular activities

-It is our aim that school life at Alexandra Hills SHS is full with a diverse range of activities to appeal to every student.
-Researchers at the Menzies Research Institute Tasmania have found that in considering student engagement, “the notion that a school should be about sports, music and drama (and other activities) – not only literacy and numeracy – is really important.”
+It is our aim that school life at Alexandra Hills SHS offers a diverse range of activities to appeal to every student.
+Researchers at the Menzies Research Institute Tasmania have found that, in considering student engagement, "the notion that a school should be about sports, music and drama (and other activities) – not only literacy and numeracy – is really important."

 Our co-curricular activities include: